 Soccer Meeting Information (Athletic Night)

-Personal Information: My name is John Roberts, and this next season (2019-2020) will be my seventh (two as varsity men’s coach and fifth as the varsity girls) year as the head coach for the Pumas.
-I have been involved with youth sports for over 33 years.
+Personal Information: My name is John Roberts, and this next season (2020-2021) will be my eighth (two as varsity men’s coach and sixth as the varsity girls) year as the head coach for the Pumas.
+I have been involved with youth sports for over 34 years.
 I have primarily coached soccer, but have also been involved with the other major sports (i.e. baseball/softball, football, basketball, track, and cross country).
 I am really looking forward to this season.
 My wife Staci and I have four children.
 My oldest two daughters are teachers; my third daughter works for EMG as a project manager and my youngest (son) works for Boeing as a supply chain manager.

 Season practice schedule and attendance policy: We will practice every day during the week (except game days) from 2:30-5:00 or dark.
 I will be watching attendance closely.
 I expect my team to always be at practice unless sick or excused by myself.
 After three absences, a parent will be notified.
 I would like all of you to be responsible enough to show up to practice.
 Your attendance not only affects yourselves personally, but the whole team.
 We all rely on each other.
 I also expect all players to wear a white shirt during practice until we receive our practice shirts.
 White shirts with logos are fine.
 I demand this for scrimmage reasons, as well as team unity.

 Games: We (varsity team) are attending two tournaments.
 We will have games over the Christmas break and we will be practicing.
 I expect everyone to not only attend, but to be ready to play.
 These practices are vital for our final push to the playoffs in January.